MatthiasEschhold/hexacleanws/docs/docs/lab4/lab4.md

 <details>
 <summary>Coding Task 4.4</summary>

-The vehicle motion data and other informations that not belongs to vehicle master data will be store in the database of our application.
+The vehicle motion data and other information that not belongs to vehicle master data, will be stored in the database of our application.
 This means we are owner of data and state for vehicle motion data.

 Extend the <i>VehicleDbEntity</i> and the <i>VehicleToVehicleDbEntityMapper</i> as described in the diagram.